mgrosseh/mired/README.md

 - Ponder Scenes / Tooltips
 - Maybe one or two more blocks, though I am quite happy with the current selection.
 - Integration for Aeronautics fixing Measuring Redstone Link not working with some components.
-- Make different kinds of Encased Redstone not interact with each other

 # About
 Made by Mirandnyan.